kartverket/dask-modules/README.md

 # dask-modules
-This repository includes Terraform modules and the PyPI package dask-felleskomponenter, both maintained by DASK.
+This repository contains Terraform modules maintained by DASK.
 The Terraform modules are used to provision infrastructure for teams being onboarded to the data platform.
-The Python library contains functions designed to simplify the development of data products within Databricks notebooks.
-You can read more about this [here](https://github.com/kartverket/dask-modules/blob/main/dask-felleskomponenter/README.md).

 ### How to use the modules from other repos